betajippity/betajippity.github.io/_posts/2012-12-18-texture-mapping.md

 author: Yining Karl Li
 ---

-A few weeks back I started work on another piece of super low-hanging fruit: texture mapping!
+A few weeks back I started work on another piece of super low-hanging fruit\: texture mapping!
 Before I delve into the details, here's a test render showing three texture mapped spheres with varying degrees of glossiness in a glossy-walled Cornell box.
 I was also playing with logos for Takua render and put a test logo idea on the back wall for fun:

 [![](/content/images/2012/Dec/texture3.png)](/content/images/2012/Dec/texture3.png)